core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * A device joining a CoAP group communication {{RFC7390}} protected with OSCORE {{I-D.ietf-core-oscore-groupcomm}} may be required to initially verify freshness and synchronize state or time with a client by using the Echo option in a unicast response to a multicast request.
 The client receiving the response with the Echo option includes the Echo value in a subsequent unicast request to the responding server.

 3. A server that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks such as described in Section 11.3 of {{RFC7252}} (where an attacker would put a victim's address in the source address of a CoAP request).
-The RECOMMENDED way to do this is to ask a client to Echo its request to verify its source address.
+A new way to do this is to ask a client to Echo its request to verify its source address.
 This needs to be done only once per peer and limits the range of potential victims from the general Internet to endpoints that have been previously in contact with the server.
 For this application, the Echo option can be used in messages that are not integrity protected, for example during discovery.

     *  In the presence of a proxy, a server will not be able to distinguish different origin client endpoints.
 Following from the recommendation above, a proxy that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks.
 The proxy SHOULD use Echo to verify origin reachability as described in {{echo-proc}}.
 The proxy MAY forward idempotent requests immediately to have a cached result available when the client's Echoed request arrives.